-The Auburn University Harbert College of Business in Auburn, AL is seeking qualified candidates for two nine-month, non-tenure track, non-tenure eligible full-time teaching faculty positions in Supply Chain Management starting in August 2021.
-Contracts are renewed annually based on need, funding and performance.
-The position can be filled as a lecturer/senior lecturer depending on the background and experience of the candidate.
-The nine-month positions are designed to support the Supply Chain Management degree program of Auburn University’s Harbert College of Business.
+The Department of Finance is seeking qualified candidates for a nine-month, non-tenure track, non-tenure eligible full-time teaching faculty position in Finance.
+Contract renewed annually based on need, funding, and performance.
+This nine-month position is designed to support the Finance program of Auburn University’s Harbert College of Business.

 Auburn, Alabama is a vibrant and thriving college town and community.
 Southern Living recently recognized the city of Auburn as one of the top small towns in the South and Money magazine named Auburn as the best place to live in Alabama.
-Known as the ‘Loveliest Village on the Plains,’ Auburn offers a high quality of life including a vibrant cultural scene at the new Gogue Performing Arts Center, SEC sports throughout the academic year, an outstanding K-12 school system, general and concierge healthcare options, and an exceptional veterinary school for pet care.
+Known as the "Loveliest Village on the Plans,’ Auburn offers a high quality of life including a vibrant cultural scene at the new Gogue Performing Arts Center, SEC sports throughout the academic year, an outstanding K-12 school system, general and concierge healthcare options, and an exceptional veterinary school for pet care.
 Chewacla State Park, just five miles from campus, offers camping, hiking, and mountain biking, as well as swimming and boating opportunities.
-The Atlanta Hartsfield International Airport is only 90 minutes away, with multiple shuttle service options to/from Auburn daily.
-Birmingham is a similar drive to the north and Montgomery, the state capital, is only 50 minutes to the southwest.
-Beaches and mountains are only a 3-4 hour drive.
+The Atlanta Hartsfield International Airport is only 90 miles away, with multiple shuttle service options to/from Auburn daily.
+Birmingham is a similar drive to the north and Montgomery, the state capital, is only 50 miles southwest of Auburn.
+Beaches or mountains, whichever you prefer, are only a 3-4 hour drive.
+Auburn University is understanding of and sensitive to the family needs of faculty, including dual-career couples.
+Click here for more information on Auburn and the surrounding community.